adamtabrams/change/docs/README.md

 #### Post a release to GitHub with `change post`
 * This posts the section of the latest version in the changelog as a GitHub release.
-* Optionally, you can provide --dry-run see the url, version, and message body without creating the release: `change post --dry-run`
+* Optionally, you can provide --dry-run see the URL, version, and message body without creating the release: `change post --dry-run`

 #### Combine multiple commands with `change all`